bark-community/telegram-reaction-bot/README.md

-# Telegram Reaction Bot
+# Reaction Notifier Bot | Telegram Reaction Bot

-The Telegram Reaction Bot is designed to monitor message reactions in Telegram channels and notify the channel owner with detailed information about the users who reacted.
+The **ReactionNotifierBot** is a Telegram Reaction Bot designed to monitor message reactions in Telegram channels and notify the channel owner with detailed information about the users who reacted.
 Built using the Telethon and Telebot libraries, this bot is configurable, efficient, and easy to maintain.

 ## Features